RACE DETAILS AND FEATURES:

 - Must have your wristband on to enter

-- Bike rack location is first come first serve
+- Bike rack location is based on assigned bib number

 - Body marking inside transition